brycewray/astro-site-legacy/src/pages/posts/2020/12/cache-busting-eleventy-take-two.md

 ## To fork or not&nbsp;to&nbsp;fork&nbsp;.&nbsp;.&nbsp;.

 Once I had this working to my satisfaction, I implemented it on the [starter set](https://github.com/brycewray/eleventy_solo_starter), too.
 So, if you're just getting started with Eleventy, please feel free to fork that repo.
 However, if you already have an Eleventy-based site, by all means make whatever other use you can of this cache-busting solution.
-In either case, I heartily suggest you read "[Our Cache Busting Setup on Eleventy](https://codsen.com/articles/our-cache-busting-setup-on-eleventy/)" so you have a better understanding of the thinking behind all this.
+In either case, I heartily suggest you read “[Our Cache Busting Setup on Eleventy](https://codsen.com/articles/our-cache-busting-setup-on-eleventy/)” so you have a better understanding of the thinking behind all this.

 In the starter set repo, the files of note are: